Judge denies Ghislaine Maxwell’s bid for a new trial

 He was ordered to testify at a hearing in March, where he told Judge Nathan he had made an “honest mistake”.

-He denied he had deliberately misled the court by withholding his abuse, or that it had affected his deliberations in finding Maxwell guilty of five counts of sex-trafficking at a trial last year.
+He denied he had deliberately misled the court by withholding his abuse, or that it had affected his deliberations in finding Maxwell guilty.

 “This is one of the biggest mistakes I’ve ever made in my life and if I could go back and change everything and slow down and take my time, then I would in a heartbeat,” he said at the March hearing.

-All potential jurors in the case had been asked to fill out a screening form during Voire Dire that asked: “Have you or a friend or family member ever been the victim of sexual harassment, sexual abuse, or sexual assault?”
+All potential jurors in the case had been asked to fill out a screening form during voir dire –part of the jury selection process – that asked: “Have you or a friend or family member ever been the victim of sexual harassment, sexual abuse, or sexual assault?”

 Scotty David checked “No”, and later said in interviews he did not remember being asked that question.